smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 Your file *samtools-sort.json* is written in [JSON](http://www.json.org/), and conforms to an Agave-specific data model.
 You can find fully fleshed out details about all fields in this document in the Model tab of the [Agave API live docs on the /apps service](http://agaveapi.co/live-docs/#!/apps/add_post_1), but we will dive into a few key details here.

-*To make this file work for you, you will need to, at minimum, edit:*
+To make this file work for you, you will be, at a minimum, editting:

-1. Its executionSystem to match your private instance of Stampede*.
+1. Its *executionSystem* to match your private instance of Stampede.
+2. Its *deploymentPath* to match your iPlant applications path
-2. The name of the app to something besides "samtools-sort".
+3. The *name* of the app to something besides "samtools-sort".
 We recommend "$IPLANTUSERNAME-samtools-sort".

+Instructions for making these changes will follow.

 All Agave application descriptions have the following structure: